dmonrod/amberchain/README.md

 * The release is built with GCC after which `strip amberchaind` strings the debug symbols, which reduces the executable size by about 90%.

-4. Connect to the amber testnet
+4. Connect to the AmberChain testnet

     **To connect to the currently deployed amber-testnet chain, run any of the following:*
     *   `./amberchaind amber-testnet@13.250.176.149:7362`
     *   `./amberchaind amber-testnet@13.124.35.92:7362`